nuvla/documentation/docs/nuvlabox/v1/edge-device-mgmt/index.md

 1. enable host-level management and obtain the single-line instruction from [Nuvla.io](https://nuvla.io), either during or after the NuvlaBox creation (see the details down below)
 2. copy the given instruction
-3. log into your edge device, either as `root` or as the user used for installing the NuvlaBox Engine
+3. log into your edge device, either as `root` or as the user used to install the NuvlaBox Engine
 4. type `crontab -e` and press enter (you might be asked to choose an editor - in this example, we use `vim`)
 5. scroll to the end of the window, press `a` (if using `vim` mode) and in a new line, paste the copied instruction.
 You'll end up with something similar to this: